aimal1amiri/CMS/README.md

 ###

-<p align="left">"git clone https://github.com/aimal1amiri/CMS.git" <br>first create one folder, then right click , after that open the terminal or CMD (window) and run the above command.</p>
+<p align="left">"git clone https://github.com/aimal1amiri/CMS.git" <br>first create one folder, then right click , after that open the terminal or CMD (Command line interface of windows) and run the above command.</p>

 ###